dnsimple/dnsimple-support/content/articles/manage-ds-record.md

 ---

+DS (Delegation Signer) records are used in [DNSSEC](/articles/dnssec/) to secure your domain.

 ## Locating the DS records page

-To view and manage the delegation signer (DS) records for a domain, click the DNSSEC tab on a domain's management page, then click <label>Manage</label> in the DS Records card.
+To view and manage the delegation signer (DS) records for a domain:

+1. In your Domain List, click the domain name to acccess the domain's management page.
+1. Click the **DNSSEC** tab on the left side, then click **Manage** in the **DS Records** card.

 <!--- needs screenshot -->